 Lack of specialist services

-The latest Rental Affordability Snapshot by Anglicare shows that less than 1% of the 69,960 properties available for rent across Australia were affordable for a single person on the Age Pension.
+The latest Rental Affordability Snapshot by Anglicare shows that only 0.5% or 386 of the 74,000 properties available for rent across Australia were affordable for a single person on the Age Pension.

 The Solution?
 Affordable, appropriate, safe, permanent housing